-The end of the NBA 2017-2018 season is on its last sprint, with the playoffs now upon us.
-And with seven very talented Aussies all set to continue their professional basketball careers into the playoffs, the NBA is one of the more popular sports leagues Down Under.
+The end of the NBA 2017-2018 season is on its last sprint, with the playoffs being fought right now.
+And with seven very talented Aussies continuing their professional basketball careers into the playoffs, the NBA is one of the more popular sports leagues Down Under.

 Whether you just want to follow your favourite player or if basketball happens to be your favourite sport, you won’t want to miss out on any of the heated action on the court during the 2018 NBA playoffs, and we’ve got all the info you need to stream every game live in Australia.

 - How to watch the NBA Playoffs online from anywhere in the world?
 We've got you covered.

 For those new to the sport, the NBA playoffs are the best-of-seven elimination round held after the regular NBA season is done and dusted.
 The top eight teams from the regular season qualify for the playoffs, and go head-to-head to determine who will be crowned the ultimate league champion for the season.

 While the regular 2017-2018 NBA season ended on April 12, the sprint to the finish is well under way now.

 The Eastern Conference finals have been fought and the Cleveland Cavaliers are waiting to see who they'll be pitted against after the Western Conference has been played out.

 The Western Conference between the Warriors and the Rockets is currently tied at three games each, with the final match to be played tomorrow, May 29, at 11am AEST.

 The NBA final series will be played between May 31 and June 8.